huggingface/blog/sagemaker-distributed-training-seq2seq.md

 </a>

-In case you missed it.
-On the 25th of March [Hugging Face announced their partnership with Amazon](https://huggingface.co/blog/the-partnership-amazon-sagemaker-and-hugging-face) to make it easier for everyone to leverage State-of-the-Art Machine Learning models, and ship cutting-edge NLP features faster.
+In case you missed it: on March 25th [we announced a collaboration with Amazon SageMaker](https://huggingface.co/blog/the-partnership-amazon-sagemaker-and-hugging-face) to make it easier to create State-of-the-Art Machine Learning models, and ship cutting-edge NLP features faster.

 Together with the SageMaker team, we built 🤗  Transformers optimized [Deep Learning Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-training-containers) to accelerate training of Transformers-based models.
 Thanks AWS friends!🤗 🚀